frePPLe/frepple/doc/user-guide/cookbook/resource/resource-alternate.rst

   to produce the second demand (as the first resource will pay a penalty because it has been picked for the first demand and can only produce earlier).
 Then, for the third demand, both resources will have the same penalty and frePPle will pick again the first one.

-  .. rubric:: Minimum cost plus penalty
+  .. rubric:: **Minimum cost plus penalty**

   Obviously, this option is a combination of the cost and the penalty.
 FrePPLe will compute both the cost and the penalty for a resource and will pick the one that minimizes the sum.

-For the machine park, we have set the search mode to *priority* as we want frePPLe to choose machine A over machine B. For the operators, we want to share the work among the different operators se we chose the *minimum cost plus penalty* policy.
+For the machine park, we have set the search mode to *priority* as we want frePPLe to choose machine A over machine B. For the operators, we are also using *priority* search mode with a priority 1 for Antonio and a priority 2 for Carl.

 The skills have to be defined in the `Skills <../../../user-guide/model-reference/skills.php>`_ table :